This page will answer most of your questions.

 It is a good idea to enquire about expenses you may incur before committing to any volunteer role.

 Volunteers do not have to be members of the Bibbulmun Track Foundation.
 However, we encourage you to join the organisation for a number of reasons including:

 - Membership can develop a feeling of belonging to the organisation.

 - Membership can enhance feelings of great pride and satisfaction through a personal contribution.

 - Membership ensures that you are kept informed of all relevant matters regarding the Track and the Foundation.

 - Membership helps to provide much needed funds for the development and ongoing provision of walker services.

-Other benefits include three editions of Bibbulmun News annually, free trip planning advice, discounts on BTF merchandise and events and discounts at our sponsor equipment stores.
+Other benefits include three editions of Bibbulmun News annually, free trip planning advice, discounts on BTF merchandise and events and invitation to special events.